Laufey and Kratos together in a God of War story scene

 Where does God of War Laufey fit in the timeline?

-It begins at the same turning point as the opening of God of War (2018): Faye’s funeral.
-From there, the story follows Faye in the Everywhen while Kratos and Atreus continue the Norse saga in the living world.
+It branches from the funeral turning point in God of War (2018), then follows Laufey in the Everywhen while Kratos and Atreus continue on their own Norse path.

 04